nhs-digital-gp-it-futures/platform/local-helm/README.md

 To begin, make sure you have kubernetes running locally as per the [Kubernetes Dev Setup Instructions](../Docs/DevSetup/local-k8s-setup.md)

-### Setup Namespace

-Create the buying catalogue namespace - `kubectl apply -f local-namespace.yml`

-### Setup Registry Secret

-To run the system, you need to create a secret in kubernetes to access the private container registry, as per the [Connect Local Kubernetes with our Private Container Registry Instructions](../Docs/DevSetup/k8s-private-registry.md).

 ### Setup Helm

 Note that this system relies upon helm charts.
 Instructions on how to install helm can be found [here](https://helm.sh/docs/intro/install/).